-Removing the processor and heat sink module
+Removing processor and heat sink module

 - 1. Follow the safety guidelines listed in the Safety instructions. - 2.
 Follow the procedure listed in the Before working inside your system. - 3.
-Remove the air shroud. - NOTE: The heat sink and processor are too hot to touch for some time after the system has been powered down.
+Remove the air shroud.

+NOTE: The heat sink and processor are too hot to touch for some time after the system has been powered down.
 Allow the heat sink and processor to cool down before handling them.

-- 1. Ensure all four anti-tilt wires are in the locked position (outward position), and then using a Torx #T30 screwdriver, loosen the screws on the heat sink in the order that is mentioned below: - a.
+1. Ensure all four anti-tilt wires are in the locked position (outward position), and then using a Torx #T30 tool, loosen the captive nuts on the processor heat sink module (PHM) in the order that is mentioned below:

+- a.
 Loosen the first nut three turns. - b.
-Loosen the nut diagonally opposite to the nut you loosened first. - c.
-Repeat the procedure for the remaining two nuts. - d.
-Return to the first nut to loosen it completely. - 2.
-Set the anti-tilt wires to the unlocked position (inward position).
+Loosen the nut diagonally opposite to the nut you loosened first. - $\boldsymbol{c}.$ Repeat the procedure for the remaining two nuts. - ${\bf d.}~$ Return to the first nut to loosen it completely. - 2.
+Set all the anti-tilt wires to unlocked position (inward position).

-Figure 65.
-Loosening the screws and set the anti-tilt wires to the unlocked position
+Figure 55.
+Loosening the nuts and setting the anti-tilt wires to the unlock position

-3. Lift the processor and heat sink module (PHM) from the system and set the PHM aside with the processor side facing up.
+3. Lift the PHM from the system and set the PHM aside with the processor side facing up.

-Figure 66.
-Removing a processor and heat sink module
+Figure 56.
+Removing a processor heat sink